robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 - `⇧⌘←` / `⇧⌘→`: Forward or backward ten frames
 - `HOME` / `END`: Go to beginning or end

+## Grid

+- A grid can be configured in "Preferences" > "Grids & Guides..."
+- The "Snap to Grid" option seems to only work when drawing layers, e.g., not resizing.

 ## Layers

 To change a layers size (as opposed to scaling it), go to "Layer" -> "Layer Settings"